 - HTC Vive Pro: Dual front-facing cameras, adjustable comfort dial

 The HTC Vive Pro is immediately recognisable despite some striking design changes.
-Where the original headset came in black, the new HTC Vive Pro comes in a bold blue with two new front-facing cameras.
+Where the original headset came in black, the HTC Vive Pro comes in a bold blue with two front-facing cameras.

-The classic pocked-marked design remains - the sensors still a key part of the VR tracking experience, but the new design now includes some of the comfort features missing from the original Vive.
+The classic pocked-marked design remains - the sensors still a key part of the VR tracking experience, but the new design now includes some comfort upgrades missing from the original Vive.

 - HTC Vive review: An experience that’s out of this world